gikeymarcia/pydymenu/README.md

 `dmenu` support.

-I'm trying to keep this package as a pretty simple drop-in replacement for `iterfzf`.
+I'm trying to keep this package as a pretty simple drop-in replacement for [`iterfzf`](https://github.com/dahlia/iterfzf).
 Biggest design changes are:

 - `fzf` automatically sorts results based on match quality.
-- `multi=True` returns a list even if only one selection is made.
+- Selections always return lists of strings.
+When `multi=False` returns a list of legnth 1.

 **Roadmap:**

-- `fzf` preview
 - Support for _dmenu_ systems

 ### Source of Truth